resir014/resir014.xyz/src/content/posts/article/2020-04-13-a-tribute-to-that-100-percent-gran-turismo-speedrun-attempt/index.md

 ---

-This post might not be the most coherent one I've written this year, but I just wanted to write a quick tribute to what might possibly the best, most entertaining week I've had in 2020.
-In these darkest hours, we can still do great things and entertain people across the globe.

 We are all coping with the COVID-19 outbreak one way or another.
 Be it through [clapping for the heroes](https://www.bbc.com/news/av/uk-52234176/coronavirus-uk-claps-for-nhs-carers-and-key-workers) working in the frontline, [esports replacements](https://www.youtube.com/watch?v=NAKbRmLfmjI) to various sports events, or even a nonstop speedrun marathon.
 This too shall pass.

 But we're not dealing with this without a fight, don't forget to wash your hands, follow the WHO's guidelines on slowing down this outbreak, and listen to your local authority's instructions on any social distancing measures given to your community.

+In these darkest hours, we can still do great things and entertain people across the globe.

 So to Tyler, Paul, Jonah, and Shawn, thank you for your service.